Sonia-13/Colors/README.md

 Save colors, create new one and combine them, so they fit perfectly.

 This project was created as a practice of html, css and js.
-As well I was flustrated to save fancy colors as hex codes.
+As well I was frustrated to save fancy colors as hex codes.

 ## Functions